Thomas-Amann-IPAustralia/Tripwire/README.md

 **Tripwire must maximize recall of plausible downstream impacts and minimize LLM prompt cost through evidence filtering, batching, and structured payloads.
 Final impact confirmation is to be performed by the LLM.**

 Autonomous monitoring system for tracking substantive changes in authoritative Intellectual Property sources—such as Australian legislation and WIPO feeds—to detect updates that may impact IP First Response (IPFR) content.

-It functions as a change detection → semantic impact estimation → LLM routing system.
+Tripwire is a recall‑first early warning system.

+It asks:
+**What might be impacted?**

+The LLM answers:
+**What is actually impacted?**

 ---